 This is a great unisex adventure gift, but any one who loves nature is going to love a travel hammock if they don’t already own one.
 You may even consider the double hammock if you are getting a gift for a couple.
 It’s the perfect gift for backpackers or those who spend a lot of time outdoors.

 The hammocks are super lightweight, strong, and easy to use.
-I suggest to pick up the ENO SlapStraps too, as it makes it easy to throw the hammock up anywhere.
+I suggest picking up the ENO SlapStraps too, as it makes it easy to throw the hammock up anywhere.

 The most important thing on a backpacking checklist.
 A proper hiking backpack supports the weight of your load and should hold everything you need for a trip in the great outdoors.
 A good hiking backpack should be comfortable, have a nice design, proper material, and be the correct volume and weight for your trip.
 We break down all the best hiking backpacks here.